London regains stock market crown as turmoil hits Paris

 The London Stock Exchange is once again Europe’s biggest stock market by valuation after reclaiming the crown from Paris as France is rocked by political turmoil.

-The combined market capitalisation of all London-listed companies reached $3.178 trillion at the close on Monday, outpacing Paris on $3.136 trillion, according to closing levels Monday recorded by Bloomberg.
+The combined market capitalisation of all London-listed companies reached $3.178 trillion at the close on Monday, outpacing Paris on $3.136 trillion, according to Bloomberg data.

-London has been boosted in recent months by cooler inflation, growing takeover activity and potential flotations, helping its top-tier FTSE 100 index to reach record highs.
+London has been boosted in recent months by cooler inflation, growing takeover activity and potential flotations, helping its top-tier FTSE 100 index to record highs, with Brexit in the rear view mirror.

 “(President) Emmanuel Macron’s decision to plunge his country into political turmoil has jolted French investors,” noted Danni Hewson, head of financial analysis at stockbroker AJ Bell.